Alohomora-Labs/gaitSetPy/README.md

 # GaitSetPy

 GaitSetPy is a Python package for gait analysis and recognition.
-This package provides tools and algorithms to process and analyze gait data, enabling researchers and developers to build applications for gait recognition.
+This package provides tools and algorithms to process and analyze gait data, enabling researchers and developers to build applications for gait recognition and clinical gait assessment.

 ## Features